 - Network with fellow pharmacy residents and practicing clinicians through professional membership and conferences

-The PGY-1 Pharmacy Residency provides opportunities for general training in all areas of practice.
-During each rotation, you will work closely with your preceptor, highly qualified pharmacists, physicians and other allied health care professionals.
+The PGY-1 pharmacy residency provides opportunities for general training in all areas of practice.
+During each learning experience, residents work closely with their preceptors, highly qualified pharmacists, physicians and other allied health care professionals.

-Core preceptors for the PGY-1 Pharmacy Residency provide direct patient care in virtually every specialty area and are actively involved in resident teaching and other scholarly activities.
+Core preceptors for the PGY-1 pharmacy residency provide direct patient care in virtually every specialty area and are actively involved in resident teaching and other scholarly activities.
 The preceptors come from diverse backgrounds and share numerous years of experience, clinical knowledge and research interests.
-You will have direct access to these and many more preceptors and mentors to optimize the learning experience.
+Residents have direct access to these and many more preceptors and mentors to optimize the learning experience.

-Training for this residency is primarily conducted at Mayo Clinic Hospital — Rochester, though you may have rotations at Mayo Eugenio Litta Children's Hospital or Mayo Clinic's outpatient complex.
+Training for this residency is primarily conducted at Mayo Clinic Hospital — Rochester, though students may have learning experiences at Mayo Eugenio Litta Children's Hospital or Mayo Clinic's outpatient complex.